codespaceDrifter/svmbolcore/readme.md

 maybe rename to svmbolcore or something

 # to do:

-multiplication simplification (based on dicts) addition simplification (based on dicts)

-variadic add and mul. no minus or divide nodes
+mul expand multiply to add nodes